Ch3ri0ur/PirateDoc/docs/Pirate-Flag/30-flag-implementation.md

 # Implementation
 The flag is a website written in [[React]] a library for creating dynamic websites.
 This [[React]] client is based on a [[CRA]] template for [[Typescript]].
 A React project is structured into components which can be placed into each other.
 This helps encapsulating the different tasks.
 These components can communicate with their children by passing variables called properties and their parents by passing callbacks as properties a method called "hoisting".
 With only these methods it would be quite tedious to pass variables to a neighboring component branch, requiring hoisting and subsequent "prop drilling" a pattern in which properties are passed on from child to child in order to reach the destination.
-To streamline this process it is possible to use either a state management library or   It is also
+To streamline this process it is possible to use either a state management library or implement this functionality.
+In this project the library [react-hookstore](https://github.com/jhonnymichel/react-hookstore) was used which is based on Reacts useState-hook.

+!!! note "useState"
+    The useState-hook is a new state management method in React.
+When calling ```[state,setState] = useState(initialValue)``` the value and a setState function are created.
+If this function is called the component in which the useState was used is notified of the new state and rerenders.

+With this library the same "useState" hook can be used in multiple components without needing to pipe the values through the parents.

+On creation of the Website the
 The website is structured into:

 * Header